 Published on 18 June 2019

 Amplifiers are far more than anonymous boxes to plug your guitar into.
-They play an at-least equal part in the creation of your tone as your guitar does!
+They play an at least equal part in the creation of your tone as your guitar does!
 Many guitarists agonise over which guitar models to choose and then just pick any amp that fits the picture and pocket.
-This is especially true when you’re just beginning on your guitar journey.
+This is especially true when you’re just beginning your guitar journey.